phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

 These steps will show how to update the eMMC via a USB device.
 Configure the
 |ref-bootswitch| to SD Card and insert an SD card.
 Power on the board and stop
 in U-Boot prompt.
-Insert a USB device with the copied WIC image to the USB slot.
+Insert a USB device with the copied uncompressed WIC image to the USB slot.

 Load your image from the USB device to RAM: